bigbite/macy.js/README.md

 # Macy.js
 Macy.js is a lightweight dependency-free JavaScript library designed to sort items vertically into columns by finding an optimum layout with a minimum height.

-## *Whats New*

-Version 2 is a complete rewrite that comes with support for multiple instances and performance upgrades

 ## Installing
 Install with npm: